-Protect the public and workers: Eliminate or minimize hazards associated with the transportation of used nuclear fuel.
+Protect the public and workers: Eliminate or mitigate hazards associated with the transportation of used nuclear fuel.
 Safety and security form the umbrella under which all other objectives and principles must be considered.
 Safety includes protection of the public, workers and the environment from potential hazards associated with managing and transporting used nuclear fuel.

 Security: Ensure the security of facilities, materials and infrastructure.
 Security is intimately related to safety but must be considered separately.
-The risk of malicious threat must be considered, factored in to planning and addressed in order to ensure public confidence.
-The plan must ensure the security of facilities, materials, infrastructure, workers and the public while transporting used nuclear fuel.
+The risk of malicious threat must be considered, factored into planning, and addressed in order to ensure public confidence.
+The plan must ensure the security of facilities, materials, infrastructure, workers, and the public, including consideration of cybersecurity, while transporting used nuclear fuel.

 Protect the environment: Ensure that the environment is protected.
-We need to understand our potential impact on the environment and put in place plans to manage, if not minimize it.
+We need to understand our potential impact on the environment and put in place plans to mitigate it.
 This includes risks to the environment through "spills," greenhouse gas emissions (carbon footprint associated with transporting the fuel) and other impacts (e.g., from improvements to transportation infrastructure).
-Events such as forest fires, snow storms and tornadoes that could impact transportation also need to be considered.
+Events such as forest fires, snowstorms and tornadoes that could impact transportation also need to be considered.
 Protecting water is very important.